-Once the towels are wash and removed of all stains, choose your dryer's moisture-sensing cycle.
+Once the towels are washed and clean of all stains, choose your dryer's moisture-sensing cycle.
 This way the machine will stop when the towels are dry to avoid over-drying them.
 Beach towels can be hung on a clothesline to dry, too.

 How to Restore Dull and Dingy Beach Towels